pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ## Technical stories and details

 - As a user I can use Docker client to pull an official Docker image from the Pyrsia network.

-  - a Pyrsia node handles incoming requests from a Docker client
+  - a Pyrsia node handles incoming requests from a Docker client **[DOCKER_REGISTRY]**

+    This is the implementation of the Docker Registry API so a Docker client can seamlessly integrate with the Pyrsia node.

 - As a user I can use a Java build tool like Maven to download Maven artifacts from the Pyrsia network.

-  - a Pyrsia node handles incoming requests from a maven client
+  - a Pyrsia node handles incoming requests from a maven client **[JAVA_REPOSITORY]**

+    This is the implementation of the Maven Repository API so several Java build tools can seamlessly integrate with the Pyrsia node.

-- When an artifact is requested, the node verifies the existence in the Pyrsia network, and downloads it if necessary.
+- When an artifact is requested, the node verifies the existence in the Pyrsia network, and downloads it if necessary. **[ARTIFACT_SERVICE]**

   When an artifact is requested, the Artifact Service  will query the transparency log component.
 If the artifact exists (so if a log exists) the transparency log